How to Bake a Sugar-Free Yule Log Cake Recipe

 - After an hour, lather on the sugar-free chocolate frosting.
 It shouldn't look neat or smooth; remember, it's a log, and logs have rough, earthy bark.

 - Decorate as you see fit.
 I suggest accents of fresh mint leaves with raspberries, arranged to look like mistletoe.
-Or you can just dust it with some confectionery sugar, like I did.
+Or you can just dust it with some confectioners' sugar, as I did.

 - Keep refrigerated and enjoy!